 Add Pattern with Wallpapers

 A floral pattern or vintage-inspired rug can add immense personality to even the dullest and smallest spaces.
-However, you need to be careful of what kind of patterns or prints you pick to avoid chaos.
-If you are using wallpaper and rugs simultaneously, try to buy patterns with a linking color and complement each other well.
+However, you must be careful of what designs or prints you pick to avoid chaos.
+If you are using wallpaper and rugs simultaneously, try to buy patterns with a linking color that complement each other well.

 Swap Old Hardware

-Your old door pulls, and cabinet knobs are a worthwhile and easy upgrade.
+Your old door pulls and cabinet knobs are a worthwhile and easy upgrade.
 Replacing them with new and modern ones can enhance the look and feel of your kitchen.
 So, there is no need to blow your money like crazy on them.
-But, it would help if you kept an eye on the price per piece because, when shopping for high-end hardware, the cost can quickly add up.
+But, it would help if you kept an eye on the price per piece because the cost can quickly add up when shopping for high-end hardware.

 Hang Wall Arts

 Not everybody thinks that using artwork on kitchen walls is something that not everybody thinks of – it is unusual to display one’s art collection here.
-But, great interior designers recommend taking advantage of all that prime real estate walls and hang subtle pieces of art such as vintage landscapes and seascapes to bring color and a sense of personalization to the space.
+But, great interior designers recommend taking advantage of all those prime real estate walls and hanging subtle art pieces such as vintage landscapes and seascapes to bring color and a sense of personalization to the space.

 Repaint or Reface Cabinets